Sultan Bahu

-Little is known about Bahu's life, other than what is written in a hagiography called Manaqib-i Sultani, which was written by one of Bahu's descendants seven generations after Bahu's own time.

-According to these records, he was born in Shorkot, Jhang, in the current Punjab Province of Pakistan, in the Awan tribe.
+Little is known about Bahu's life, other than what was written in a hagiography called Manaqib-i Sultani seven generations after Bahu's own time.
+According to these records, he was born in Shorkot into the Awan tribe.
 He was son of Bayazid Muhammad, an officer in the Mughal Army, and Rasti.
 He belonged to Qadiri Sufi order, and started the mystic tradition known as Sarwari Qadiri.

 More than forty books on Sufism are attributed to him (mostly written in Persian), largely dealing with specialised aspects of Islam and Islamic mysticism.
 However, it was his Punjabi poetry which had popular appeal and earned him lasting fame.
 His verses are sung in many genres of Sufi music, including qawwali and kafi, and tradition has established a unique style of singing his couplets.

 Education

 Sultan Bahu's first teacher was his mother, Mai Rasti.
 She pushed him to seek spiritual guidance from Shah Habib Gilani.

 Around 1668, Sultan Bahu moved to Delhi for further training under the guidance of Syed Abdul Rehman Jilani Dehlvi, a notable Sufi saint of the Qadiriyya order, and thereafter returned to Punjab where he spent the rest of his life.